 DAVID ASHTON is a Partner who helped create Brunswick's research and insight practice globally.
-He later helped to launch the firm's Tokyo office, where he is currently located.
+He later helped to launch the firm's Tokyo office, where he is currently Office Head.
 MASATO UI is a Director in Tokyo with significant experience in financial services and public policy.
 Previously, he worked at the Bank of Japan, the Ministry of Finance and PayPal.
+This concept of generating measurable environmental and social impact with financial return has attracted increasing attention at the highest levels.
+In November 2023, the government established the "Impact Consortium" with major business organizations, industry groups, impact startup groups and regional organizations.
+The Japanese stock market is experiencing record highs, for the first time in 34 years.
+The press portrays low confidence in Prime Minister Fumio Kishida in the polls, yet it is obvious the markets approve of his economic policies.
+His "New Form of Capitalism," which includes investment-related tax break reforms for retail individual investors, has sparked wide interest.